calacirya/Hearth/docs/index.md

 3. Go to the folder: `cd cloned/to/folder`;
 4. Get the dependencies: `npm install`;
 5. Run: `npm start`.

-## History

-See the [Change Log](https://github.com/nereare/Hearth/blob/master/changelog.md) for further history.

-### Versioning

-This project uses [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/nereare/Hearth/tags).

 ## Code of Conduct